Hypers100/fake-image-logger/README.md

 # fake-image-logger
-This is a fake image logger.
-Do not use this to scam, this is for educational purposes only.
+This is a fake image logger

+#Setup
+Download .zip and open index.html

+#What It Does

+The website just sends to your discord server your image url.